scilus/scil-documentation/source/intro_to/explore_git.rst

     # From the workspace to your local repo:
-    git status # To see which files have been modified without telling git git add myFile  # To add or update a file in git's memory. git add -u      # To add all files that have been modified, but that git already knew git status      # If you check again, everything in green will be recorded with the next command: git commit -m "Message to explain the work I have been doing in this update"
+    git status # To see which files have been modified without telling git git add my_file  # To add or update a file in git's memory. git add -u      # To add all files that have been modified, but that git already knew git status      # If you check again, everything in green will be recorded with the next command: git commit -m "Message to explain the work I have been doing in this update"